 So where does the lint trap lie on a dryer?
-Depending on the make and the model of the dryer, the location of the lint trap may vary.
+Depending on the make and the model of the dryer, the location of the filter may vary.
 Typically, you may find it at the following locations:

-To clean the dryer’s lint trap, you’ll need some preparations.
-The tools to clean the dryer’s lint traps consist of the follows:
+To clean the dryer’s filter, you’ll need some preparations.
+The tools to clean the dryer’s filter consist of the following:

 Clean the lint screen by following these simple steps: